itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 plot(times, logger.net_worth, grid=false, label=false, xlabel="Age", ylabel="Net Worth")
 ```

 Based on the assumptions we have made, you will have `$`219,771 remaining in investments at age 85.
-Needless to say, this simulation is too simplistic to be of much use.
+Needless to say, this simulation is too simplistic stress test your financial situation.
 Perhaps the most significant limitation is that is deterministic: investments, withdraws, infation, and interest are fixed throughout.
 In actuality, these values vary across time, thus introducing uncertainty into the planning process.
-The [intermediate example](intermediate_example.md) and the [advanced example](advanced_example.md) make progress towards overcoming these limitations.
+The [advanced example](advanced_example.md) will show you how to introduce random variables into the simulation to account for various sources of uncertainty.